wunderwuzzi23/blog/content/posts/2024/machine-learning-attack-series-keras-backdoor-model.md

 **Excellent.** It's great to have a open source tool available to detect this (and other) issues.

 Severity levels are defined [here](https://github.com/protectai/modelscan/blob/main/docs/severity_levels.md).
-In our specific case, arbitrary code, include a file from a remote location is downloaded, which might make it higher severity, then medium.
-So, make sure to investigate medium flagged issues as well, to look for malicious instructions.
+In our specific case, arbitrary code, include a file from a remote location is downloaded, which might make it higher severity then medium.
+So, make sure to investigate all flagged issues to look for malicious instructions.

 **Takeaway:** I highly recommend integrating such tooling into your MLOps pipelines.